Georgia Itinerary: 16 Stunning Places to Visit and Things to Do

 Kazbegi can easily be reached via marshrutka from Tbilisi and the ride will take you along the dramatic Georgia Military Highway, which was one of the most intense drives of my life!
 The views are spectacular and the drive really is an adventure in itself.

-Once in Kazbegi, you will see Mount Kazbegi, or Mkinvartsveri, which is the third highest mountain in all of Georgia.
+Once in Kazbegi, you will see Mount Kazbegi, or Mkinvartsveri, which is the third-highest mountain in all of Georgia.
 Interestingly, people underestimate the Caucasus.
 The mountains are incredibly tall and breathtaking; they are larger than the Alps!

 The highlight of this area, for most travelers, is Gergeti Trinity Church, a church so perfectly situated on top of a mountain.
 You can hike up to it and the views are spectacular… if you make it.
 I didn’t know what I was getting into when I visited and wore flip-flops for the hike… in April.
 Needless to say, knee-deep snow was awaiting me and I got to hang out in the city instead, which isn’t a bad consolation prize.

-In the city, you will find small cafes and restaurants, accommodation ranging from budget to luxury, and even a historic museum called Stepantsminda Historical Museum, a place housing archeological finds, religious relics, and local art.
+In the city, you will find small cafes and restaurants, accommodations ranging from budget to luxury, and even a historic museum called Stepantsminda Historical Museum, a place housing archeological finds, religious relics, and local art.
 Nature and beauty don’t end in Stepantsminda, however.

 There are waterfalls, parks, valleys, and peaks nearby just waiting for someone to hike them and enjoy their views.
 Kazbegi is a can’t-miss place in Georgia for nature lovers and those wanting to see some of the best scenery in Georgia.

-Gelati monastery and Kutaisi
+Gelati Monastery and Kutaisi

 georgia europe itinerary Gelati monastery and Kutaisi